 It has been quite a month in the pottery studio!
 I am so grateful for my staff at BAYarts.
 I have learned so much about creating platters, plates, and ornaments from the instructors.
 Most of my inspiration and motivation stems from these wonderful ladies.
 I didn't think commercial art was for me but I thought I would give it a shot this year and I didn't do too bad!

 I have been in production mode this past month and I wish I would've started creating for Christmas 6 months ago!
 We're all out of white clay at BAYarts until January!

 This is a sneak peek at some of the ornaments I have designed and plan to sell at the CLE Bazaar in E11even 2 Gallery at 78th street studios this weekend (Saturday, December 9th 10am-9pm and Sunday, December 10th 10am-6pm).

-If you are interested in my process and want to view more pictures from this holiday season you can stay updated through my Instagram.
+If you are interested in my process and want to view more pictures from this holiday season contact me at email@example.com or stay updated through my Instagram. #frayedandfragile

 I will also be at 78th Street Studios' Third Friday this month on December 15th.
 Click here for directions.

 This is my first time selling during the holiday season so I am unsure about how many ornaments and holiday themed items I will have left for this event on December 15th.
 I suggest coming to the Bazaar this weekend! (located at the same place) FYI: It's in the old American Greetings warehouse.

 I also have a few other designs I'm thinking about with our brown clay (which is darker and has speckles) but if you are interested in the design above (with the white clay) come to the Bazaar this weekend before they are out of stock until next year!
 There are a few other variations I created and plan on selling out of as well.